 As a general rule, an exterior paint scheme has three elements: body, accents, and trim.
 The body color is the main color of your home.
 The accent color is typically used on doors, shutters, and other smaller spots.
-The trim color makes windows, door casing, roof edging, and railings pop.
+The trim color on windows, door casing, roof edging, and railings helps make them pop.

 SEE ALSO: How to Paint an Entry Door